papamarkou/GeometricMCMC.jl/README.md

     mhOpts = MhOpts(55000, 5000, 200, 0.1);

 In a similar way, the type `MalaOpts` holds the options of the MALA algorithm, which include `McmcOpts` and the drift step.
-MALA's driftStep can be either a constant real number or a function with signature
+MALA's drift step can be either a constant real number or a function with signature

     myDriftStep(currentIter::Int, acceptanceRatio::Float64, nMcmc::Int, nBurnin::Int, currentStep::Float64)